shikokuchuo/secretbase/README.md

 as well as hashing in-memory objects through R’s serialization mechanism, without requiring allocation of the serialized object.

-Implementations include the SHA-256 and SHA-3 cryptographic hash functions, SHAKE256 extendable-output function (XOF), and ‘SipHash’ pseudo-random function.
+Implementations include the SHA-256, SHA-3 and Keccak cryptographic hash functions, SHAKE256 extendable-output function (XOF), and ‘SipHash’ pseudo-random function.